-\paragraph{Neural Fields/Representations} As discussed previously, explicit mesh models have several inherent limitations and recent approaches parameterising surfaces as neural fields~\cite{wang2021neus, sitzmann2020implicit, muller2022instant, Oechsle2021ICCV} offer a promising alternative.
-The \textit{reconstruction domain}~\cite{xie2022neural} can vary from signed distance functions (SDFs)~\cite{Park_2019_CVPR, wang2021neus} to radiance fields~\cite{mildenhall2020nerf, tretschk2021nonrigid} and many more.
-What they all have in common is that they use coordinate-based MLP for neural field parameterisation, which takes arbitrary coordinates in space and returns the task-specific property (\textit{e.g.}, occupancy or SDF values).
-Some works~\cite{tretschk2021nonrigid, park2021nerfies, pumarola2020d} also extend these concepts to the dynamic case and show convincing surface deformations and image synthesis results.
-For a more detailed discussion on neural fields, we refer to the survey of \citet{xie2022neural}.
-What they all have in common, however, is that none of these works focuses on integrating such representations into the physical cloth simulation, which is the main goal of the proposed work.
+\textit{Neural Fields.} Recent approaches parameterising surfaces as neural fields~\cite{wang2021neus, sitzmann2020implicit, muller2022instant, mildenhall2020nerf, tretschk2021nonrigid} offer a promising alternative to meshes.
+As a common theme, these methods use coordinate-based MLP for neural field parameterisation, which takes coordinates in the spatio-temporal domain and returns the task-specific property, \textit{e.g.} occupancy or SDF values.
+For a detailed discussion, we refer to the survey of \citet{xie2022neural}.
+However, none of the works focus on integrating such neural fields into the cloth simulation, which is the main goal of the proposed work.